Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/Quickstart.md

 ```

 <br><br>
-## 3. Build and then launch your application.
+## 3. Build and launch your application.
 - Build the solution.
     - In the Visual Studio menu, select Build > Build Solution.
     - In the Solution Explorer view, right-click the solution name and select Build.

 - Launch Tizen Emulator
-    - Press `Launch Tizen Emulator` button, refer to below image
+    - Click `Launch Tizen Emulator` button, as displayed in the following image:

     ![launch_emulator1](data/launch_emulator1.png)
     ![launch_emulator2](data/launch_emulator2.png)

-- In Windows OS. copy application tpk from project binary path to sdb tool path.\
+- For Windows OS, copy the application tpk file from the project binary path to sdb tool path.
-    - `SampleCircleApp` tpk locate in `ProjectPath\SampleCircleApp.Tizen.Wearable\bin\Debug\tizen40\org.tizen.example.SampleCircleApp.Tizen.Wearable-1.0.0.tpk`.\
+    - `SampleCircleApp` tpk: The file is located in `ProjectPath\SampleCircleApp.Tizen.Wearable\bin\Debug\tizen40\org.tizen.example.SampleCircleApp.Tizen.Wearable-1.0.0.tpk`.
-    - You can verify your project path.
-In the Solution Explorer view, right-click the solution name and press `open folder in file explorer` menu.
+    - Project path: To locate the project path, in the Solution Explorer view, right-click the solution name and click `open folder in file explorer`.
-    - sdb tool located in `c:\tizen\tools\sdb.exe`)
+    - sdb tool: This is located in `c:\tizen\tools\sdb.exe`

-- If your OS is the window, launch Tizen Sdb Command Prompt(Tool > Tizen > Tizen Sdb Command Prompt).
+- For Windows OS, launch Tizen Sdb Command Prompt (Tool > Tizen > Tizen Sdb Command Prompt).
-  If you use Linux. you can use sdb command directly in your project path.
+  For Linux, you can use sdb command directly in your project path.

 - Install your app with sdb command